dayuwater/Card2/README.md

     - Therefore, if you get more than 100, you pass the test.
 The maximum final score you can get is 200.

 - By default there is no pre-populated deck.
 But you can use `sample_storage.js` to get some sample decks.
 - Finally ( and obviously), you cannot start a quiz on empty decks.
+Therefore, there is no "Start" button in this case.